varfish-org/varfish-server-worker/README.md

 They are written in the Rust programming language to speed up the execution of certain tasks.
 At the moment, the following workers exist:

-- `sv-query` -- execution of SV queries
+- `sv query` -- execution of SV queries

 ## Overall Design